 On January 27, 2016, directors of the nation’s 69 National Cancer Institute (NCI)-designated Cancer Centers called for all children and young adults to be vaccinated against human papillomavirus (HPV).
-In San Antonio, the call to action came from Dr. Ian M. Thompson Jr., director of the Cancer Therapy Research Center (CTRC) at The University of Texas Health Science Center at San Antonio.
-The CTRC is one of the state’s four NCI-designated Cancer Centers.
+In San Antonio, the call to action came from Dr. Ian M. Thompson Jr., director of the UT Health San Antonio MD Anderson Cancer Center.
+The Cancer Center is one of the state’s four NCI-designated Cancer Centers.

 “In his State of the Union address, President Obama asked the nation’s leaders to embrace cancer prevention.
 Encouraging parents to vaccinate their children against HPV is an excellent way to combat the most common sexually transmitted infection, which also is the cause of most cervical, anal and other genital cancers,” Dr. Thompson said.